February 19, 2021

 Early Crawford cars did not carry an emblem but did display a Crawford maker's nameplate, see example shown below.
 This Crawford maker's nameplate is very rare.

-This is a Crawford maker's nameplate (dates unknown) mjs
+This is a Crawford maker's nameplate (c1904) mjs

 Size: 78mm wide 37mm high

 The following blue, white and red enamel, oval-shaped Crawford radiator emblem is believed to be the first Crawford radiator emblem and is very rare.
-I do not know when this emblem was first used but it could have been about 1909 when the "Crawford" script logo first appeared on Crawford advertisements.
+This Crawford radiator emblem may have been first used on the six-cylinder touring car introduced in 1913 but I cannot confirm this absolutely.

 This may be a Crawford truck radiator emblem (1911-1917) mjs